 Noccalula Falls Park is a 250- Acre public park located in Gadsden, Alabama.
 The main feature of the park is a notable 90-foot waterfall with a gorge trail winding through its basin and past caves, an aboriginal fort, an abandoned dam, pioneer homestead, and Civil War carvings.
-The park also features a petting zoo, mini-golf courses, a Wedding Chapel, the Black Creek Trail (a 1.4 mile walking trail),and The Gilliland-Reese Covered Bridge and a replica 1863 C.P.
+The park also features, mini-golf courses, a Wedding Chapel, over 5 miles of walking trails, and The Gilliland-Reese Covered Bridge and a replica 1863 C.P.
 Huntington train ride.
 It was listed on the Alabama Register of Landmarks and Heritage on May 12, 1976.

 Twin Bridges Golf Course